Gary-Burke/quizmaster/README.md

 - `validate_empty_input()`
     -  Validates user input and ensures they don't submit an empty field
 - `new_game()`
-    - When game is over, this function will prompt the user into playing another game.
+    - When the game is over, this function will prompt the user to play another game.
 - `clear()`
     - Helper function to clear the terminal.
 - `main()`